-- 8.1 The Project falls under the "Proposed Redevelopment Priority Areas" in the KC DURF's Urban Renewal Plan.
-There are suspected UBWs and presence of original units appear to be sub-divided resulting in crowded and unsatisfactory living environment.
-In this regard, the proposed redevelopment offers a chance of improving the living environment of the affected households, and continues the general renewal of the local area, in line with the recommendations under the Kowloon City DURF, as mentioned in Para.
-6.2.1 of the 'Urban Renewal Plan for Kowloon City'. - 8.2 The Project, if implemented, will inevitably affect the domestic and non-domestic occupants within the Project.
+- 8.1 The living condition within the Project is unsatisfactory in general.
+There are suspected UBWs and a number of original units appear to be sub-divided resulting in crowded and unsatisfactory living environment.
+In this regard, the proposed redevelopment offers a chance of improving the living environment of the affected households, and continues the general renewal of the local area.
+The Project will support the "through-road" system proposed by other URA projects in the vicinity by giving out portions of the site for road network.
+Together with the proposed at-grade open space, the Project will offer the opportunities to improve both traffic accessibility and pedestrian connectivity, and subsequently the overall enhancement on the livability of the locality. - 8.2 The Project, if implemented, will inevitably affect the domestic and non-domestic occupants within the Project.
 Generally, the most vulnerable resident groups in the Project are the elderly, the disabled, single parent families, low-income households, and those who rely heavily on their social network (including receiving support/care from their friends/relatives who live nearby).
-Upon implementation of the Project, the existing residents will be displaced to areas where they have to rebuild their social networks, whereas the existing shops will have to move to other locations to continue their businesses, depending on individual operator's needs. - 8.3 During the freezing and SIA surveys, needy cases such as households with single elderly, elderly couples, family members with disability or new immigrants worrying about the impact of redevelopment on employment, living expenses and social network etc. will be identified.
-The Social Service Team (SST) commissioned by the Urban Renewal Trust Fund (URTF) will provide assistance to those in need.
+Upon implementation of the Project, the existing residents will be displaced to areas where they have to rebuild their social networks, whereas the existing shops will have to move to other locations to continue their businesses, depending on individual operator's needs. - 8.3 During the freezing and SIA surveys, needy cases such as households with single elderly, elderly couples, family members with disability or new immigrants worrying about the impact of redevelopment on employment, living expenses and social network etc will be identified.
+The Social Service Team (SST) commissioned by the Urban Renewal Fund (URF) will provide assistance to those in need.
 This SST is independent of the URA.